City Lit fine art course: year 2 daytime

 What will we cover?

-There will be initial research projects to help you find a basis for your work.
+There will be initial research projects to help you define the basis for your work.
 Thereafter you will be able to develop an individual programme of study through negotiation with your tutors.
 Some art history and contextual studies are integral to the programme and you are encouraged to consider the relationship of theory to practice.
 Students participate in a final exhibition, which is aimed at giving you both experience of showing your work and helping you to plan, organise and promote a group exhibition.

 This course concerns contemporary practice and debate.
 As such you can expect to be stimulated and challenged by some of the ideas and images discussed.